Qt Quick Compiler

 The QML engine then refrains from compiling the QML or JavaScript source code at run time and instead uses the pre-built compilation unit to load the QML component and its functions and bindings more quickly.
 The functions and bindings that were compiled to C++ can also be executed faster.
 Other bindings and functions are either interpreted directly from the byte code, or compiled to machine code via a JIT compilation step at run time.
 At compile time, more involved type analysis can be performed.
 Therefore, the generated C++ code is generally more efficient than the result of the JIT compilation.

 There are limitations on what JavaScript constructs can be compiled to C++.
-For more information, see Limitations when compiling JavaScript to C++.
+For more information on these limitations, see Limitations when compiling JavaScript to C++.
+For statistics on how well a QML project can be compiled, see Obtaining statistics about the compilation of functions and bindings.

 qmlsc will be used instead of qmlcachegen if the Qt Quick Compiler Extensions are installed.
 It has the following additional features over qmlcachegen: